pontus/LocalEGA/docs/submission.rst

 As mentioned above, the implementation is based on Java library Apache Mina SSHD.

-.. note:: Sources are located at the separate repo: https://github.com/neicnordic/LocalEGA-inbox
+.. note:: Sources are located at the separate repository: https://github.com/neicnordic/LocalEGA-inbox
           Essentially, it's a Spring-based Maven project, integrated with the :ref:`mq`.